 I have been given some Christmas money, so I am going to buy a Turkish lamp.
 We arrive at the Grand Bazaar by tram right no 12 noon.
 Little do we know this is the main time of the week for Muslim prayer.
 They are all shutting shop and heading to the mosque.

 We go to about 20 sellers.
 We think we have a strategy, but we lose the first guy.
 His prices were the best.
 He was polite, and I liked what he sold.
 Most Turkish lamps are now made in China and India.
 We have had a lesson in what to look for.
 The overseas ones use silicone, and also a lot of love beads.
-To find the real Turkish lamps, they have few love beads, and mainly cut glass mosaic – in a pattern.
-In the end I let Explorason pic one with a start pattern and it is pretty big and bright.
-I forget to take photo but it is about 30-40 cm across the centre and weighs a good 3 kg.
+To find the real Turkish lamps, they have few love beads and mainly cut glass mosaic – in a pattern.
+In the end, I let Explorason pic one with a start pattern and it is pretty big and bright.
+I forget to take a photo but it is about 30-40 cm across the center and weighs a good 3 kg.

-That afternoon we have a cooking class back at the hotel, and then it is eating what we made – so fun !
+That afternoon we have a cooking class back at the hotel, and then it is eating what we made – so fun!

 On Day 3 we decide it is time to be Explorers.